 How to Pack and Organize a Storage Unit

-People are sometimes in a hurry when packing a storage unit.
+People are sometimes in a hurry when packing a self-storage unit.
 This results in their belongings getting stuffed into their unit haphazardly.

-Before we provide some tips about packing and organizing a storage space, let’s start with a photo of how not to pack a storage unit.
+Before we provide some tips about packing and organizing a storage unit, let’s start with a photo of how not to pack a storage unit.

-The items suggested for purchase below may cost a little up front, but they will make access and storage easier for whatever size storage unit you rent — whether it’s a 5x10, a 10x10 or larger.
+The items suggested for purchase below will cost you a little up front, but they will make access and storage easier for whatever size storage unit you rent — whether it’s 5 x 10, 10 x 10, or larger.

-Shelving will let you make more efficient use of vertical space.
+Shelving will let you make more efficient use of the vertical room in your storage space.

-Plastic ventilated storage shelving like this one from Home Depot is easy to assemble, lightweight and easy to move around.
+Plastic ventilated storage shelving from Home Depot is easy to assemble, lightweight, and easy to move around.